 I think sitting under the preaching of God’s Word each Sunday should not be a revelation of what the Bible says, but a confirmation of what I have been reading for myself.
 I prefer to know what I believe about the Scriptures and what they say firsthand and think through why I believe them.

-Although written by approximately forty human authors over a period of around 1600 years the Bible has a wonderful unity and needs to be read and understood from this perspective.
+Although written by approximately forty human authors over a period of around 1600 years the Bible has a wonderful unity and needs to be read and understood from this perspective because it has One Author, God.
 Reading it over again reminds me of this truth, spares me from being isolated on favorite passages, and prevents my memory of what they say from being supplanted by my imagination of what I think they said.

 Constantly pouring over the Scriptures I see things I missed before but have become clearer as I (hopefully) mature in Christ.
 Reading the Word of God is one of the disciplines that aids in that maturation.
 The Book of Books enjoins us to renew our minds so that we begin to see life from God’s perspective.